Pleasant Hill, California: 2020 census

+Income and poverty

 In 2023, the US Census Bureau estimated that the median household income was $144,513, and the per capita income was $68,493.
 About 4.3% of families and 6.1% of the population were below the poverty line.

 Planning and environmental factors

 The Gregory Gardens subdivision developed in 1950 required purchasers of new homes to accept a Covenant that restricted ownership to Caucasians (such provisions have since been ruled as unconstitutional).
 The Covenant also limited the structures that could be built, animals allowed on premises, and commercial activities.

 Pleasant Hill used a system of environmental planning at a relatively early stage of its modern growth.
 Notably the city authorized a study in the 1980s of hillside development, which included detailed mapping of biota, geotechnical hazards, sound levels and other environmental constraints.
 These studies were used to establish appropriate zoning and development densities for all the principal undeveloped hillside areas within the city.